snehal4it/localstack-serverless-demo/README.md

 ```

 #### Run End-to-End test against AWS
-This step assumes that application is already deployed to AWS
+- This step assumes that application is already deployed to AWS
+- This is **not** an integration test which takes care of starting/configuring application and then running tests, rather this is a end-to-end test which acts as a client and verifies actual integration related with message in SQS automatically triggers AWS Lambda and AWS Lambda running business logic and at then end it verifies that dynamo db entry is getting created.

 ```bash
     make run-e2e-test